 The Company adopted the Code of Conduct and Ethics for Directors and Senior Management Personnel.
-The Code was circulated to all the Members of the Board and Senior Management and the same has been put on the Company's website http://www.nagarjunafertilizers.com/pdfs/Code%20 of%20Conduct%20and%20Ethics 2016.pdf
+The Code was circulated to all the Members of the Board and Senior Management and the same has been put on the Company's website http://nfcl.in/pdfs/Code%20of%20Conduct%20 and%20Ethics 2016.pdf.

-The Board of Directors and Senior Managerial Personnel have affirmed their compliance with the Code and a declaration to this effect signed by Managing Director and Company Secretary appears as annexure to the Corporate Governance report.
+The Board of Directors and Senior Managerial Personnel have affirmed their compliance with the Code and a declaration to this effect signed by Managing Director and Company

+Secretary appears as annexure to the Corporate Governance report.